Devsh-Graphics-Programming/Nabla/README.md

 s
 ## (Get Hired) Jobs and Internships
 a
-If you are a programmer with a passion for High Performance Computing, Mathematics and Computer Graphics s
+If you are a programmer with a passion for High Pesrformance Computing, Mathematics and Computer Graphics s
 If you can work 100% remotely and be in charge of your sown time managment s